-Name Position Background Anne D'Alleva Interim Provost and Executive Vice President for Academic Affairs PhD and MA, in Art History from Columbia University with a graduate certificate in feminist theory, BA in Art History from Harvard University; over 20 years at UConn, with a joint appointment in Art History and Women's, Gender, and Sexuality Studies; seven years as Dean of the School of Fine Arts, as well as prior appointments as an Associate Dean and Department Head.
-Lloyd Blanchard Interim Vice President for Finance and Chief Financial Officer PhD and MPA, University of Syracuse, BA Political Science, University of Texas-San Antonio, BA Economics, University of Texas-Austin; over 20 years in higher education and finance including Senior Vice President for Administration and Finance at Medgar Evers College of the City University of New York, and Vice Provost for Fiscal Management at Louisiana State University.
+Name Position Background Anne D'Alleva Provost and Executive Vice President for Academic Affairs PhD and MA, in Art History from Columbia University with a graduate certificate in feminist theory, BA in Art History from Harvard University; over 20 years at UConn, with a joint appointment in Art History and Women's, Gender, and Sexuality Studies; seven years as Dean of the School of Fine Arts, as well as prior appointments as an Associate Dean and Department Head.
+Jeffrey Geoghegan Executive Vice President for Finance and Chief Financial Officer CPA; BA in Accounting from Southern Connecticut State University; over 20 years at UConn Health.
+Currently serves as Executive Vice President for Finance and Chief Financial Officer for UConn and UConn Health.
 Bruce Liang Interim CEO and Executive Vice President for Health Affairs MD, Harvard Medical School, BA Biochemistry and Molecular Biology, Harvard College; held faculty appointments at Harvard and University of Pennsylvania School of Medicine; over 20 years at UConn Health, most recently as the Dean of UConn School of Medicine.